 You can search for points of interest, such as businesses and facilities, using data from Data Axle, SafeGraph, and other POI data sources.
 For example, you can search for hospitals or search using the name of a specific hospital.
 You can also search within a category or industry or search using NAICS or SIC codes.

-The points of interest search workflow has four stages: search, refine results, set the map style, and save or export the results.
-Before starting a search, set the map extent using the zoom levels tool.
+The points of interest (POI) search workflow has four stages: search, refine results, set the map style, and explore the results.
 To search for points of interest, do the following:

-- On the Maps tab, click Create maps and select Points of interest search.
+- On the Maps tab, click Create maps and select Points of interest (POI) search.

 Tip: